slnsw/amplify/README.md

 If everything is done and working you are able to visit http://localhost:9090

+#### Troubleshooting

+* `A server is already running.
+Check /app/tmp/pids/server.pid`
+  Shut down the Docker container, empty out the `tmp/` directory, and restart.

 ## Generating your transcripts

 Amplify is integrated with Azure Cognitive Speech-to-Text service.
 And the process will be kicked off after user uploads an audio file.